 Tour B extends our understanding of Oxford as an enduring centre for the application of knowledge in the construction of policy.
 Specialist in Elizabethan architecture, Malcolm Airs will introduce members to 16th-century Beckley Park that was originally built as a hunting lodge and remained with the Earls of Abingdon into the 20th century.
 This very private house, encircled by three moats, now houses the Beckley Foundation which researches the clinical benefits of psychotropic drugs.
 The Grade I listed house remains unaltered and unmodernised.

 A self -guided tour of Chipping Norton will enable members to enjoy lunch in the town.
 After lunch Cambridge PhD candidate and Gibbs specialist Will Aslet will discuss Gibbs’ Ditchely Park.
 From the 17th century when Sir Henry Lee commissioned the Ditchley Portrait of Queen Elizabeth I, to World War II when Churchill used the Baroque house as his official residence, Ditchely has persisted as a centre for power brokering.
 In 1958 the owner Sir David Wills established the Ditchley Foundation that promotes international relations, and which still owns the house today.

 Further details and bookings opening at the beginning of March.
 If you would like to express interest before bookings opens please email the event organiser.

-Explore the Annual Study Tour preview in the latest issue of The Architectural Historian:
+Explore last year's Annual Study Tour preview in this issue of The Architectural Historian: